Strike Me Lucky: Casting

 Cast member 'Baby' Pamela Bevan was only five years old and was advertised as "Australia's Shirley Temple".
-The female ingenue part was played by 18-year-old actor from amateur theatre and an acting family, Lorraine Smith.
+The female ingenue part was played by 18-year-old Lorraine Smith, who came from an acting family and had experience in amateur theatre.

 Shooting

-Cinesound almost doubled the size of their studio to make the film, and also in anticipation for what they thought would be a boost in production following the introduction of a film quota.
+Cinesound almost doubled the size of its studio to make the film, and also in anticipation for what was believed would be a boost in production following the introduction of a film quota.

 Shooting took place in June and July 1934, going for seven weeks.
 Over a hundred extras were used in some scenes, a record for Australian interiors.
-The musical numbers done by Hamilton Webber, musical director of the State Theatre, Sydney; the ballets choreographed by Richard White.
+The musical numbers were overseen by Hamilton Webber, musical director of the State Theatre, Sydney; the ballets were choreographed by Richard White.

 Rene was paid £70 a week for his performance, which was high for an Australian actor in films, third only to Bert Bailey and George Wallace.
 He later admitted he did not enjoy acting on film as he missed the stimulation of a live performance and disliked the repetition.

 On 18 August, scenes from the film were broadcast nationally as part of a promotion.